About New Vision Co-op

 Perhaps the most unique feature about the merger vote that formed New Vision Co-op was there was no financial distress, management retirement or equity redemption that motivated the directors or members of either cooperative to approve the merger.
 They supported the merger with a long-range perspective and expectation that a larger cooperative would be better positioned to provide members with service, technology and competitive markets—and they were correct!

 Since New Vision was created, growth has occurred through mergers with Hills–Beaver Creek Coop in 2003 and Wilmont–Adrian Coop in 2011, acquisitions in 2003 and 2017, and greenfield site development at Magnolia in 2012.
+In 2023, New Vision purchased an additional feed mill located in Mankato.

 Throughout New Vision’s history, our members have transitioned from horsepower to diesel power, candlelight to LED, party lines to Smartphones, haystacks to Triple Stack, disc markers to GPS and encyclopedias to the Internet.
 The application of technology in every facet of agriculture has advanced productivity.
 All of this requires capital to purchase the latest equipment, computers and software and provide employee training to capture value.